 All this means that we will not be receiving fruit and vegetables, cans or jars this year; and these will not be displayed in church, therefore, or distributed, though flowers will decorate the building as usual.
-We hope that should break with tradition and do something which is desperately needed for people less fortunate than ourselves, even if we appear to lose something ourselves.
+We hope that We are used to heavy rainfall around the everyone will see that sometimes we should break with tradition and do something which is desperately needed for people less fortunate than ourselves, even if we appear to lose something ourselves.